 Report Publishing Scams

-If you have been the victim of a book publishing scam you can report it here.
-If you are unsure of whether you are the victim of a publishing scam, please see the list of red flags below before proceeding.
+If you have been the victim of a book publishing scam you can report it on this website.
+Scroll down to the end of this page to view the list of scams and reports.
+If you are unsure of whether you are the victim of a publishing scam, please see our list of red flags below before proceeding.
 Unfortunately, some publishers don’t have review pages and may have an opportunity to scam many victims before the scam is finally exposed.
 This page is to provide a space for authors to alert the public and end the cycle of fraud.
 Report Publishing Scam (click here) *Note: Spam reports will not be read or seen.

 Important note: